agileadam/aceasyimport/README.md

 - Prevents duplicate tasks at the milestone-level, if milestone supplied (supports same-named task under multiple milestones)
 - Prevents duplicate subtasks at the task-level
 - Set label, priority, start on date, due on date, and assignee independently on each item (see *Future plans*)
+- By default with attemt to verify SSL Certs, but has a config setting to override this

 ##Usage